 - Memory Triggers

-Having difficulty remembering?
 Memories can often be recalled by stimulating your senses.
-Review old journals or diaries, photo albums, year books and family movies.
+Review old journals, photo albums, year books and family movies.
 Drive through your old neighborhood.
-Dig through boxes you may have packed away that contain objects from your past.
+Dig through boxes you may have packed away that contain memorabilia from your past.
 Search online for pop culture from your youth.
-You’ll be surprised at what you remember.
+You’ll be surprised at what memories come flooding back.

 - Visual Elements

-Gather photos, documents, maps and other memorabilia that can enhance your stories.
-Visual elements will add dimension and connect you audience with your experience in a way words may struggle to do.
+Gather photos, documents and other memorabilia to enhance your stories.
+Visual elements add dimension and will connect you audience with your experience in a way words often struggle to do.

 - Stay Organized!

 As you gather content, be sure to label and file the material under the appropriate category in your outline.
-Organizing now will help enormously when you are ready to edit.
+Organizing now will greatly help when its time to edit.

 As tempting as it may be to include every life experience, your audience will find it overwhelming.
 Instead, identify the stories that support your goals and then rank each by importance.
-Not only will your content become more manageable but you will start to see themes and patterns emerge, helping you become a better storyteller.
+Not only will your content become more manageable but you will start to see themes and patterns emerge.

 - Stick to your Timeline

 While it’s important to stick to your timeline, it’s equally important to schedule daily and even weekly breaks.
-Writing an autobiography is a huge project and giving yourself time to clear your head will keep you from feeling overwhelmed and give you a fresh perspective when returning to write.
+Writing an autobiography is an exhausting project.
+Setting aside time to clear your head will keep you from feeling overwhelmed and give you a fresh perspective when returning to write.

 - Stay Focused